You or your child can have (HL) and feel perfectly well. But HL often causes symptoms or changes that should be checked by a doctor.

-Other possible symptoms of Hodgkin disease include:
+Other possible symptoms of HL include:

 Sometimes the only symptom might be feeling tired all the time.

 If HL affects lymph nodes inside your chest, the swelling of these nodes might press on the windpipe (trachea) and make you cough or even have trouble breathing, especially when lying down.
 Some people might have pain behind the breast bone.